Hezbollah plans 'calculated' response to Israel: sources

 Lebanon’s Higher Defence Council, which includes the president, prime minister and army commander, convened on Tuesday and said the Lebanese have “the right to defend themselves against any attack”.

-Israel deems the heavily armed Shi’ite Hezbollah movement the biggest threat across its border.
-In their 2006 war nearly 1,200 people, mostly civilians, died in Lebanon and 158 people died in Israel, mostly soldiers.
+Israel deems Hezbollah the biggest threat across its border.
+In their 2006 war, nearly 1,200 people, mostly civilians, died in Lebanon and 158 people died in Israel, mostly soldiers.

 Regional sources say that Israel and Hezbollah have formed an unwritten understanding that while they can exchange fire within Syria, any attacks within Lebanon or Israel are to be avoided lest they escalate to war.

-Israel has grown alarmed by the rising influence of its foe Iran during the war in neighbouring Syria, where Tehran and Hezbollah provide military help to Damascus.
+Israel has grown alarmed by the rising influence of its Shi’ite foe Iran during the war in neighboring Syria, where Tehran and Hezbollah provide military help to Damascus.

 Lebanese President Michel Aoun said on Monday his country had a right to defend itself, likening Israeli drone strikes to a “declaration of war”.